This article may contain one or more independently chosen Amazon affiliate links. See full disclosure.

 There are ways to get around this, like decanting, but they all have their pitfalls and are a lot more trouble than they are worth.
 The best way to deal with opened bottles is to consume them within one to two years after opening.

-For the most part, although you will find over-precious and paranoid recommendations on storing liquors, especially whiskey and other aged spirits, you will likely never notice any issues with storage affecting the taste of your spirits except under the most extreme conditions of improper storage or age.
+For the most part, although you will find over-precious and paranoid recommendations on storing liquors, especially whiskey and other aged spirits, you will likely never notice any issues with storage affecting the taste of your spirits, except under the most extreme conditions of improper storage or age.

 So, in summary, everything above that applies to storing unopened bottles of whiskey, tequila, vodka, rum, etc. applies to storing opened bottles.
 You likely do not need to do anything special to store an opened bottle of liquor as long as you consume it in one to two years and the conditions are moderate.

-What’s the Difference Between Tequila and Mezcal?
+- What’s the Difference Between Tequila and Mezcal? – Exploring the fascinating history and production methods of Mexico’s most famous spirits.